martinradev/gdb-pt-dump/README.md

 # gdb-pt-dump

-`gdb-pt-dump` is a gdb script to examine the address space of a QEMU-based virtual machine.
+`gdb-pt-dump` is a gdb script to enhance debugging of a QEMU-based virtual machine.

-Although this is also possible via the `monitor` and `pwndbg` interfaces, working with them is cumbersome, slow and sometimes they produce erroneous results.
+The repository also includes `pt_host` which extends the tool for examining the page tables of a Linux process.

+## Supported architectures

+Supported architectures: `x86-64`, `x86-32`, `aarch64`, `riscv64`.

 ## Features